 Food should be ordered around 7 days in advance, as everything is home-cooked.
-The award-winning hand-baked pies are a must, with every one of the ingredients being sourced locally.
-We opted for two of the chicken pastries, which melt in your mouth when combined with a thick, flavoursome gravy and ‘Northern mushy peas’.
+The award-winning hand-baked pies are highly recommended, with every one of the ingredients being sourced locally.
+We opted for two of the chicken pastries which melt in your mouth, and are served with ‘Northern mushy peas’.
 As if that wasn’t enough, each pie and pea supper also comes with afters, from gooey salted caramel chocolate brownies, to a syrupy sticky toffee with countryside clotted cream and of course, provincial Cherry Bakewell slices – authentically crafted following the original recipe.

-Buxton is another attraction, just 10 miles away from Haddon Grove.
+Buxton is another main attraction, located just 10 miles away from Haddon Grove.
 Formerly a Victorian spa, it’s home to the famous Buxton bottled water – not quite the Cherry Tart fame of Bakewell, but a slightly more substantial town nevertheless.
 Other temptations include Gullivers Kingdom and the Heights of Abraham in Matlock, as well as the antiques market and vintage tea shops in Ashbourne.

 Returning to Haddon Grove, which in the dusky evening light, was akin to something out of Beatrix Potter, we watched the sun set from the comfort of the indoor heated pool on site.
 It was quiet and we had the place to ourselves, only breaking the tranquility with some music and a competitive half hour of ping pong upstairs.